Jennimar17/Proyecto-2-tienda-ADA/README.md

 # Project-Store-ADA

-Project carried out as part of the 2nd project of the [ADA ITW] Front-End Web Development career (https://adaitw.org/).
+Project carried out as part of the 2nd project of the Front-End Web Development career [ADA ITW](https://adaitw.org/).

 ## Technologies